 CONDITIONS OF ENROLLMENT: Students must be at least 16 years of age and not older than 18 years of age.
 (Age requirements can be reviewed on an individual basis with the approval of the principal and teaching staff.)
-Prospective students must live within the boundaries of Pacific Grove Unified School District, be referred by the Pacific Grove High School Counseling office, and once approved, attend an orientation conference at Pacific Grove Community High School with the Principal, Lead Teacher, and their parent(s) or guardian(s).
+A prospective student and the student's parent(s)/guardian(s) must meet with the Principal and PGCHS Counselor to determine if the student is eligible to attend PGCHS.Once approved, the student and parent(s)/guardian(s) must attend an orientation conference with staff at Pacific Grove Community High School.